 Privatization proceeds are reported in the budget as revenues of the Privatization Fund, and in 2019 the total revenues were estimated at UZS 150 billion.
 At the website of the SAMA at present there are over 400 companies listed as undergoing restructuring.
 Privatization revenues have been steadily growing until 2017, followed by a significant drop in 2018, with some recovery expected in 2019.
 With the creation of a separate government body – SAMA – the process is expected to accelerate.
 As information on privatization differs from one source to another, it is advisable to improve the coordination and ensure that the data is consistent and the state assets are properly catalogued before their disposal.
 Activities of SAMA in the first year of operation suggest that the priorities are set right and that the privatization revenues will not only grow, but secure the best possible market price.

 A new wave of privations was launched in 2019, with the Presidential Decree on measures for further improvement of the mechanisms for attracting foreign direct investment in the economy of the Republic.
 Around the same time the Cabinet has prepared a resolution on how capital markets will be used for privatisation in Uzbekistan.
 SoEs will be offered for privatisation through the issue of shares (IPOs) offered on the Uzbek capital market.
-A State Asset Management Agency has been tasked to ensure that the governance system in SoEs is developed and that they are managed appropriately so that they can be offered for privatization in the near future.
+A State Asset Management Agency has been tasked to ensure that the corporate governance system in SoEs is developed and that they are managed appropriately so that they can be offered for privatization in the near future.
 The Agency has provided a list of companies that will be subjected to privatization in the future.

 It is important to avoid privatization does not simply transfer rents to a small set of elites requires developing and sharing a vision for its plans in each subsector or major market in the economy.
 Thus, the World Bank (2019) recommends developing a regulatory and market structure that provides appropriate incentives, promotes competition between firms, and reduces regulatory barriers to growth, such as poor property rights, restrictions on resource reallocation, including on labor mobility.
 Improving financial sector performance, concurrently dealing with SOBs, ensuring that banks are not captured by particular borrowers, will support improved performance in the new private sector.